ArguedJoker/sfia2/README.md

 * to be deployed to a Virtual Machine for testing purposes
 * be deployed in a managed Kubernetes Cluster for production purposes
 * make use of a managed Database solution

+Please look at the [Project-Brief.md](https://github.com/ArguedJoker/sfia2/edit/developments/Project-Brief.md) for more information

 [Back to Contents](#Contents)
 ## Project Scope (Additional Requirements)